top of page

 • If direct seeding, plant zinnias in the spring once soil temps have warmed up.
 You can then reseed all throughout the summer for blooms that will last until the first freeze.

 • Dill is another plant that grows easily from seed.
-Grow an abundance of dill (host plant to the swallowtail butterfly) near an abundance of zinnias (a plant swallowtails love) and boom - you have a thriving butterfly habitat!
+Grow an abundance of dill (host plant to the swallowtail butterfly) near an abundance of zinnias and tithonias (some easy, annual flowers that swallowtails love) and boom - you have a thriving butterfly habitat!

 • If possible, avoid overhead watering (disturbs pollinator activity, makes plants more susceptible to powdery mildew).